 Rejoice, meat lovers, the Toro Toro Friday brunch is back.
 It heralds its arrival with the sound of salsa music, but this food-focused afternoon isn’t all about getting up and dancing.

 The majority of the meal is served to our table – this is a brunch people go to for the food.
-Guacamole prepared table-side is served with fresh tortilla chips, before we browse a cold buffet of ceviches, tataki and heirloom tomato salad.
-Hot starters are served at our table and we particularly enjoy the crispy prawns and the lamb anticucho skewers from hot starters brought to us.
+Guacamole made table-side comes with fresh tortilla chips, before we browse a cold buffet of ceviche, tataki and heirloom tomato salad.
+We particularly enjoy the crispy prawns and the lamb anticucho skewers from hot starters brought to us.

-Mains are delivered to via using a red/green card to show the server whether we still have space in our stomachs.
+We’re given a red/green card to show the server whether we still have space in our stomachs for mains.
 After devouring succulent picanha, beef tenderloin, lamb rack chicken and prawns, we don’t think there’s any more room.
 Then waiter brings us a chocolate sphere filled with eatable flowers, chocolate brownies, strawberries and crispy chocolate pearls.

 What happens next is for you to find out but what we can say is that this is a truly spectacular way to finish off this pan-Latin brunch.